lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000004</code>
     </p>

 This permission allows for **editing permissions** of any address that already has some permissions set on the ERC725Account (including itself).
+One would also need this permission to **change or remove** an existing _controller address_ from `AddressPermission[index]`.

 ![CHANGE Permissions](/img/standards/lsp6/lsp6-change-permissions.jpeg)